bmoliveira/Moya-ObjectMapper/Sample/Pods/Moya/Readme.md

 Sample Project
 --------------

 There's a sample project in the Demo directory.
+To use it, run `pod install` to download the required libraries.
 Have fun!

 Project Status
 --------------